First-Order Bayesian Regret Analysis of Thompson Sampling: Graphical Feedback

-\subsection{Graphical Feedback}
+\section{Graphical Feedback}

-Here we consider the problem of online learning with graphical feedback.
-This model interpolates between full-feedback and bandits by embedding the actions as vertices of a (possibly directed) graph $G$ with $d$ vertices.
-If there is an edge $i\to j$, then playing action $i$ allows one to observe action $j$.
-We assume that all vertices have self-loops, i.e. that we always observe the loss we pay.
-Without this assumption, the optimal regret might be $\tilde\Theta(T^{2/3})$ even if every vertex is observable, see \cite{alon2015online}.
+We now consider online learning with graphical feedback.
+This model interpolates between full-feedback and bandits by embedding the actions as vertices of a (possibly directed) feedback graph $G$.
+Here playing action $a_t=i$ allows one to observe the losses $\ell_t(j)$ for all $j$ such that an edge $i\to j$ exists in $G$.
+We assume that all vertices $i\in [d]$ have self-loops $i\to i$, i.e. that we always observe the loss incurred by the action played.
+Without this assumption, the optimal regret can be $\tilde\Theta(T^{2/3})$ even if every vertex is observable, see \cite{alon2015online}.

 Previous work such as \cite{liu2018analysis,tossou2017thompson} analyzed the performance of Thompson Sampling for these tasks, giving $O(\sqrt{T})$-type regret bounds which scale with certain statistics of the graph.
 However, their analyses only applied for stochastic losses rather than adversarial losses.
 In this section, we outline why their analysis applies to the adversarial case as well.